 Shannon Finney, Associate Principal Flute

-Shannon Finney is the Associate Principal Flutist of the Kansas City Symphony.
-Additionally, she is currently both flutist and Artistic Advisor with the local chamber music ensemble, Summerfest.
-In 2006 she began serving as Flute Faculty and Principal Flutist for Birch Creek Music Center in Door County, Wisconsin.
-Shannon was the winner of the first National Flute Association Piccolo Artist Competition in 1993 and a fellow at Tanglewood in 1994.
-She has performed with the Chicago Symphony Orchestra, the Milwaukee Symphony Orchestra, the Pacific Northwest Ballet Orchestra, and the Chicago Sinfonietta.
-Her teachers include Walfrid Kujala, Mary Stolper, and Karla Flygare, and her degrees are from Northwestern University.
-Shannon enjoys cooking and baking, is a voracious reader, and partakes in many outdoor and sporting activities.
+Shannon Finney is the associate principal flute of the Kansas City Symphony.
+Additionally, she is currently plays the flute and serves as artistic advisor with the local chamber music ensemble, Summerfest.
+In 2006, she began serving on the faculty and as principal flute for the Birch Creek Music Center in Door County, Wis.
+Finney was the winner of the first National Flute Association Piccolo Artist Competition in 1993 and a fellow at Tanglewood in 1994.
+She has performed with the Chicago Symphony Orchestra, the Milwaukee Symphony Orchestra, the Pacific Northwest Ballet Orchestra and the Chicago Sinfonietta.
+Her teachers include Walfrid Kujala, Mary Stolper and Karla Flygare, and her degrees are from Northwestern University.
+Finney enjoys cooking and baking, is a voracious reader, and partakes in many outdoor and sporting activities.